-Investments in subsidiary companies are accounted for in accordance with IFRS 9 Financial Instruments and measured at fair value using the Net Asset Value (NAV) of the assets, excluding Deferred tax liabilities.
-Fair value gains or losses on investments in subsidiary companies are recognised in profit or loss.
+Investment in joint arrangements are accounted for in accordance with IFRS 9 Financial Instruments and measured at fair value using the Net Asset Value (NAV), excluding deferred tax liabilities, of the assets after taking into account the revaluation of the assets (property freehold and leasehold rights) of the joint ventures at year end by independent accredited appraisers.
+Fair value gains or losses on investments in joint arrangements are recognised in profit or loss.